newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

-lbh15 (**L**\ ead **B**\ ismuth **H**\ andbook 20\ **15**) is a Python package that implements the thermo-physical properties of lead, bismuth and lead-bismuth eutectic (lbe) metal alloy available from the well known handbook edited by OECD/NEA :cite:`Agency2015`:
+lbh15 (**L**\ ead **B**\ ismuth **H**\ andbook 20\ **15**) is a Python package that implements the thermo-physical properties of lead, bismuth and lead-bismuth eutectic (lbe) metal alloy available from the handbook edited by OECD/NEA :cite:`Agency2015`:
 `oecd-nea.org <https://www.oecd-nea.org/jcms/pl_14972/handbook-on-lead-bismuth-eutectic-alloy-and-lead-properties-materials-compatibility-thermal-hydraulics-and-technologies-2015-edition?details=true>`_
 .
-The properties implemented in the package are listed in table :numref:`tableprop`
+The properties implemented in the package are listed in table :numref:`tableprop`.

 .. list-table:: lbh15 properties from :cite:`Agency2015`
    :widths: 50 25 25